Frequently Asked Questions

-In addition to the new buildings, Pitzer College students may live in Holden, which houses about 190 students or Mead, which has six three-story towers, featuring eight-person suites.
+In addition to the new buildings, Pitzer College students may live in Mead, which has six three-story towers, featuring eight-person suites.
 You'll find central living rooms, recreation rooms, kitchen and laundry facilities and small study rooms in the residence halls.
-Each residence hall has a Hall Director and a staff of four to six Resident Assistants.
+Each residence hall has a Residence Director and a staff of four to six Resident Assistants.
 In addition, Mead Hall has the Marquis Library which is equipped with basic reference books and where fireside chats take place.
 While all student rooms are wired for internet access, wireless is also available across the campus.

 What do Pitzer students do for fun on the weekends?